romainlafarguette/romainlafarguette.github.io/_pages/cv.md

   * 2014-2015 : DG Market Operations, Foreign Reserves Management, trading desk (GP)
   * 2013-2014 : DG International Relations, International Policy Analysis division

-*Policy  experience includes  IMF missions  to more  than 15 countries,  covering  IMF  program negotiations,  surveillance  and  technical assistance.*
+*IMF missions to more than 20 countries, including as mission chief, leading teams of three to four people on IMF technical assistance missions.*

-*Missions to China, Hong-Kong SAR, India, Israel, Malaysia, Peru, etc. For more details, see [here](https://romainlafarguette.github.io/missions/)*
+*For then full list of missions and responsibilities, please see [here](https://romainlafarguette.github.io/missions/)*

 ## Education